plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 Basketball Association, we find that 1% are Asian and 73% are Black.

 That's a glaring disproportionality if ever there was one.
 Obviously Blacks are being favored whether they realize it or not.

-(Note: There is also Asian/White disproportionality.
-Not all Asian suppression can be attributed to Black privilege.)
+But why is that?

 Does a legacy of slavery and racism somehow give Black players an unearned advantage on the basketball court.
 Maybe, that's one